nf-core/phaseimpute/docs/usage.md

 The CSV file provided in `--panel` must be prepared with `--steps panelprep` and must contain four columns [panel, chr, vcf, index].

-MINIMAC4 works only with variant calling format files (VCF or BCF) as input.
+MINIMAC4 works only with prephased variant calling format files (VCF or BCF) as input.
+If your VCF file is not already phased you can add `--steps prephase` which will phase the variants with the `--panel` provided using `SHAPEIT5`.
+See [prephase section](#use---steps-prephase) for more information.

 You can optionally provide chunks to parallelize the imputation process using `--chunks`.
 If not provided the full region per chromosome will be used.